Kau5h1K/Kau5h1K.github.io/_posts/2019-04-21-game-of-thrones.md

+---
+layout: post
+title: "Game of Thrones analysis with Networks"
+date: 2019-04-21
+tags: [ Project, python, networkx, pagerank, betweenness_centrality, degree_centrality]
+excerpt: "Jon Snow, Daenerys Targaryen, or Tyrion Lannister?
+Who is the most important character in Game of Thrones?
+Let's see what mathematics can tell us about this!
+In this project, I look at the character co-occurrence network and its evolution over the five books in R.R.
+Martin's hugely popular book series A Song of Ice and Fire (perhaps better known as the TV show Game of Thrones).
+I also look at how the importance of the characters changes over the books using different centrality measures."
+comments: True
+project: True
+---

 ## 1. Winter is Coming.
 Let's load the dataset ASAP!
 <p>If you haven't heard of <em>Game of Thrones</em>, then you must be really good at hiding.
 Game of Thrones is the hugely popular television series by HBO based on the (also) hugely popular book series <em>A Song of Ice and Fire</em> by George R.R.
 Martin.
 In this notebook, we will analyze the co-occurrence network of the characters in the  Game of Thrones books.
 Here, two characters are considered to co-occur if their names appear in the vicinity of 15 words from one another in the books. </p>